This Is What “Never Settle for Mediocrity” Gets Wrong

 Why Comparison Fuels the “Never Settle” Mentality

-Social comparison intensifies this mindset in a powerful way.
+Social comparison strengthens this mindset in a powerful way.

 People are constantly exposed to: